 - The global traveler is now finding it easier to get modes of transportation at shorter frequencies.
 They get almost all the amenities they need even in small, quaint, hotels, and the hospitality at such places tends to be more personal and warm.
 What’s to hate in them!

 - Last, but not the least, smaller lodging places charge reasonable rates of their customers rather than hosing them just in the name of AC, wi-fi, bed coffee or tea, or even bottled water!
 These places offer almost all the services and amenities found in larger hotels (not the really small, cheap, and risky lodges though!) and their cost is a fraction of what you’d have paid in hotels booked by travel agents.

 Making Your Choice

 While it is true that saving, money has its own appeal, there are many who have the belief that costly is better.
 Here are a few reasons why an avid traveler however feels that travelling cheaper is a much better option rather than opting for costlier travel and accommodation alternatives:

 - Convenient – Lesser cash and lesser number of cards, the easier it would be for you to carry your wealth around!
 All you need is a small purse or a wallet to carry enough to get you through the day.
-Instead of lugging about large purses and wallet camouflaged with something bigger, use as many cards and traveller check as possible and pre-book things such as tour rides, meal reservations, etc.
+Instead of lugging about large purses and wallet camouflaged with something bigger, use as many cards and traveler check as possible and pre-book things such as tour rides, meal reservations, etc.

 - Exploration – If you are going backpacking or taking a gap year, when your budget is modest, you tend to look for modestly prices establishments, be it thrift stores or restaurants.
 There are a much larger number of those with an authentic, local flavour to be found in any place than the expensive varieties.
 For example, there are several craft emporiums to be found in Rajasthan selling clothes, jewellery, and artefacts at double or triple the price that you’d find on small lanes running through forts and other small shops found throughout the state.